natnaelabay/land-registration-blockchain/README.md

 - [Vue.js](https://v2.vuejs.org/) as our frontend framework
 - [Mapbox](https://www.mapbox.com/) For handling Spatial data
 - [Metamask](https://www.mapbox.com/) for handling our Ethereum wallet
+- [Web3.js](https://web3js.readthedocs.io/en/v1.7.0/) for connecting our Vue.js web application with the blockchain

 ## Steps to running the program
 1. Install the truffle cli first <br>